Intern at BSRC

 “The best overall professional experience I've had to date.
 The quality of the training and mentorship was great.
 It was the best-organized internship I've had too, and the best social experience I've had in an internship.”

-“I would not be where I am, or who I am, today without my experiences working with the Berkeley SETI / Breakthrough Listen team.”
+“I would not be where I am, or who I am, today without my experiences working with the Breakthrough Listen team.”

 Program Overview

-Current sophomore, junior, and senior undergraduates are invited to apply for research internship positions with the Breakthrough Listen project.
+Current undergraduates are invited to apply for research internship positions with the Breakthrough Listen project.
 Breakthrough Listen is the world's most comprehensive, intensive, and sensitive search for extraterrestrial intelligence.
 We seek a scientific answer to one of humanity’s oldest questions: Are we alone in the Universe?

 Example Projects

 The list of available projects changes from year to year.
-Students are paired with mentors based on their interests and skillset, but if there are particular areas of our research portfolio that interest you, feel free to mention these in your application.
+Students are paired with mentors based on their interests and skillset.
+If there are particular areas of our research portfolio that interest you (you may want to check out some recent papers or press releases mentioning Breakthrough Listen), we'd like to hear about them in your application.
 Some example projects from previous years include:

 Shane worked with Dr. Danny Price and Dr. Sofia Sheikh (also one of our former summer interns!) to search for radio technosignatures in data from the Parkes radio telescope.
 Although he didn't find ET, he did get a first-author article in the prestigious Nature Astronomy journal and coverage in the New York Times, Scientific American, National Geographic, and elsewhere.
 Shane is now an engineer at the Aerospace Corporation.

 Carmen worked with Dr. Steve Croft to search for radio technosignatures in a sample of 100 nearby galaxies observed with the Green Bank Telescope.
-This is one of the major components of the Breakthrough Listen program as announced at the Royal Society in London in 2015, and Carmen is currently finalizing a first-author paper presenting the analysis of this huge observational dataset.
+This is one of the major components of the Breakthrough Listen program as announced at the Royal Society in London in 2015.
+Carmen's first-author paper presenting the analysis of this huge observational dataset was published in the Astronomical Journal, accompanied by a press release.
+Carmen is now studying for a SETI-related PhD at the University of Oxford.

 Other interns have written high performance computing pipelines for the MeerKAT telescope, developed a citizen science platform for technosignature searches in collaboration with Zooniverse at Oxford University, searched for fast radio bursts, looked for laser signals in spectra from the Automated Planet Finder telescope, simulated populations of Doppler drifting signals from the known properties of exoplanetary systems, and much more!